OutSorcerer/evgeniymamchenko.com/_posts/2018-05-30-dual-neural-style-transfer-with-docker-compose.md

 * Click "Stop" button to abort the transfer.

-## What is Neural Style Transfer?
+## What is neural style transfer?

 Intuitively it can be defined as generating a picture which content is similar to one input image and which style is similar to another input image.

 In a more detailed way, it is a result of iterative optimization of a specific cost function defined on a resulting image.
 On each step of the optimization, we compute the gradient of that cost function with respect to each pixel of resulting image and slightly change the resulting image in the direction opposite to the gradient as we always do in the [Gradient descent algorithm](https://en.wikipedia.org/wiki/Gradient_descent).

 The interesting fact here is that, typically, when training convolutional neural networks, images are fixed and weights of the network are the subject of optimization.
 On the contrary, in NST algorithm the weights of CNN are fixed, while the input image is being optimized.
 In [the original paper](https://arxiv.org/abs/1508.06576) the CNN with [VGG architecture](https://www.quora.com/What-is-the-VGG-neural-network) pre-trained on [ImageNet dataset](https://en.wikipedia.org/wiki/ImageNet).
 This application also loads weights of pre-trained VGG model.
-What is interesting is [there could be something special in VGG architecture that makes it especially good for Neural Style Transfer](https://www.reddit.com/r/MachineLearning/comments/7rrrk3/d_eat_your_vggtables_or_why_does_neural_style/) although some people achieved good results with other architectures too.
+What is interesting is [there could be something special in VGG architecture that makes it especially good for neural style transfer](https://www.reddit.com/r/MachineLearning/comments/7rrrk3/d_eat_your_vggtables_or_why_does_neural_style/) although some people achieved good results with other architectures too.

 The mentioned cost function is the sum of two terms.